topheman/lite-router/README.md

 I needed some simple routing solution for my [rxjs-experiments](https://topheman.github.io/rxjs-experiments/#/router) project (not based on any framework or libraries that provides routers out of the box).
 So, I made a micro router, based on [history@2.x.x](https://github.com/ReactTraining/history/tree/v2).

-The next step was to publish it as an npm package (my main interest being the build workflow to setup on an es6+ code base specific to npm packages with multiples files).
+The next step was to publish it as an npm package (my main interest being the [build workflow](#contributers) to setup on an es6+ code base specific to npm packages with multiples files).

+#### Features

+* history support (back button)
+* mutiple routes / customizable routes
+* deferred mounting (only mount a route when a promise is resolved)
+* params support (optional)

 ## Install